Nastel/tnt4j-streams/README.md

     EndTime(UsecTimestamp.class),

     /**
-     * Elapsed time of the activity.
+     * Elapsed time of the activity in microseconds.
      */
     ElapsedTime(Long.class),